-FORM’s Creative Schools Innovative Assessment (CSIA) pilot is a creative learning program championed by AISWA, and designed and delivered by FORM’s Creative Schools for CARE schools.
+FORM’s Creative Learning Innovative Assessment (CLIA) pilot is a creative learning program championed by AISWA, and designed and delivered by FORM’s Creative Schools for CARE schools.
 CARE Schools support the education of secondary aged students who are unable to or have difficulty accessing mainstream education.
-CSIA aims to provide young people with practical ways to demonstrate their learning, while inspiring new approaches to learning by embedding creativity in teaching and assessment practices.
+CLIA aims to provide young people with practical ways to demonstrate their learning, while inspiring new approaches to learning by embedding creativity in teaching and assessment practices.

 NOW I OWN was an outcome of the 2021 CSIA, which was a showcase celebrating the work of students from three CARE schools - Alta-1 College, Bunbury Regional Community College and Port School (Hamilton Hill), who collaborated with four leading Western Australian artists - Claire Davenhall, Anne Gee, Stormie Mills and Andrea Tenger.